 For the Purrbabies

-This family, however, needs to remember the dog’s small size.
-While Morkies love children and will enjoy playing with them, there are certain risks involved.
+Morkie families, however, need to remember the dog’s small size.
+While they love children and will enjoy playing with them, certain risks are involved.
 Due to their size, the risk of injury is high, especially with kids who don’t know how to be careful around these pocket-sized hybrids.

-This concern for injury extends to other animals and strangers as well.
-Morkies have a big dog personality and often forget their small stature.
-Take special care to make sure they are not getting into situations where a playful push or roughhousing with another animal could lead to an injury.
+This injury concern extends to other animals and strangers as well.
+Morkies have a big-dog personality and often forget their small stature.
+Take special care to ensure they are not getting into situations where a playful push or roughhousing with another animal could lead to an injury.

 Morkies are prone to choosing one family member as their “favorite,” so singles or small families are the best match for this little pup.
 Their need for attention is very high, and they may suffer from severe separation anxiety if left alone for too long.
-If you are not able to be around them for most of the day, you should consider hiring a dog walker or sitter to keep your Morkie entertained while you are away.
+If you’re unable to be around them for most of the day, you should consider hiring a dog walker or sitter to keep your Morkie entertained while you are away.

-The direct descendant of the Maltese and Yorkshire terrier, the Morkie breed is likely to experience health issues of its parent breeds.
+As s direct descendant of the Maltese and Yorkshire terrier, the Morkie breed is likely to experience the health issues of both its parent breeds.

-No one wants to prepare for the unthinkable, but that’s part of being a pet owner, whether you adopt a mutt or the small, friendly Morkie.
-Having a plan to cover the thousands of dollars in possible medical expenses is the first step to making sure you are ready.
-Health insurance is a very viable option for preparing for the unexpected, and the earlier you do it, the better.
+No one wants to prepare for the unthinkable, but that’s part of being a pet owner.
+Whether you adopt a mutt or the small, friendly Morkie,having a plan to cover the thousands of dollars in possible medical expenses is the first step to making sure you are ready.
+Health insurance is a viable option to help with unexpected costs, and the earlier you do it, the better.
 Budgeting and setting up a savings account are other alternatives if you are unable to find an affordable insurance plan.

 While the Morkie mixed breed has likely been occurring naturally for years, designer breeders began an intentional breeding system in the late 90s in the United States.
 Wanting to combine the likable traits of the Yorkie and Maltese parent breeds, the breeders hoped to create a breed that was loving and playful with a low-shedding coat.